-5.19 All meetings of the council and committees of the council are to be webcast on the council's website.

-Uralla Shire Council meetings webcast will comprise of an audio recording of the meeting uploaded to the council website at a later time.
+- 5.34 All meetings of the council and committees of the council are to be webcast on the council's website.
+Uralla Shire Council meetings webcast will comprise of an audio recording of the meeting uploaded to the council website at a later time. - 5.35 At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - (a) the meeting is being recorded and made publicly available on the council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements.

-- 5.20 Clause 5.19 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.21 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 5.22 A recording of each meeting of the council and committee of the council is to be retained on the council's website for [council to specify the period of time the recording is to be retained on the website].
+- 5.36 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 5.37 A recording or each meeting of the Council and Committee of the Council is be retained on the Council's website for 12 months.
 Recordings of meetings may be disposed of in accordance with the State Records Act 1998.